mechmotum/mechmotum.github.io/content/pages/guide.rst

 ====================

 Use of the bicycle lab for hands-on project work is allowed as long as 3mE allows this type of work inside the building.
-Check with Jason or Arend for the up-to-date rules if in question.
+Check with Jason for the up-to-date rules if in question.
 The current lab rules are:

 - All the `University rules